 Jimi Hendrix’s 1968/69 Fender Stratocaster (White)

-The case of there being another white Stratocaster with a maple neck in 1970 is mainly built around one tiny detail – a scratch on the paint on the lower part of the body.
+The theory of there being another white Stratocaster with a maple neck in 1970 is mainly built around one tiny detail – a scratch on the paint on the lower part of the body.
 This scratch is visible on the guitar that was used from around April 1970 and until Jimi’s last concert in September, but it cannot be on the Strat that was used on Woodstock – neither on the photos taken in 1969, nor on those taken recently.
-To remind you, the Woodstock Strat is accounted for and is currently owned by the Museum of Pop Culture (EMP Museum).
+To remind you, the Woodstock Strat is accounted for and is currently owned by the Museum of Pop Culture (formerly EMP Museum).

 One thing that is admittedly weird about this “new” white Start is that it had the cigar burn marks on the headstock even on the earliest photos.
 These marks are also present on the Woodstock Strat and on Jimi’s black Strat, but they developed over time and were not present on the guitar when Jimi first started using them.

 GroundGuitar counts on your criticism and feedback.
-In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment above.
+In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

-In case you want to talk to me privatly, please use the contact form and I will get back to you as soon as possible.
+In case you want to talk to me directly and privately, please use the contact form and I will get back to you as soon as possible.
 (Dan)